mxro/maxrohde-web/content/posts/2011/2011-05-20-gwt-script-does-not-load-in-chrome-and-internet-explorer/index.md

 ---
-title: "GWT Script does not load in Chrome and Internet Explorer"
+title: 'GWT Script does not load in Chrome and Internet Explorer'
-date: "2011-05-20"
+date: '2011-05-20'
 categories:
-  - "java"
+  - 'java'
 ---

 ### The Problem